Can supervise: YES

 CONTEXT: Rural Australians experience poorer health and poorer access to health care services than their urban counterparts, and there is a chronic shortage of health professionals in rural and remote Australia.
 Strategies designed to reduce this rural-urban divide include fly-in fly-out (FIFO) and drive-in drive-out (DIDO) services.
 The aim of this article is to examine the opportunities and challenges involved in these forms of service delivery.
 This article reviews recent literature relating to FIFO and DIDO healthcare services and discusses their benefits and potential disadvantages for rural Australia, and for health practitioners.
 ISSUES: FIFO and DIDO have short-term benefits for rural Australians seeking healthcare services in terms of increasing equity and accessibility to services and reducing the need to travel long distances for health care.
 However, significant disadvantages need to be considered in the longer term.
 There is a potential for burnout among health professionals who travel long distances and work long hours, often without adequate peer support or supervision, in order to deliver these services.
 A further disadvantage, particularly in the use of visiting medical practitioners to provide generalist services, is the lack of development of a sufficiently well-resourced local primary healthcare system in small rural communities.
 LESSONS LEARNED: Given the potential negative consequences for both health professionals and rural Australians, the authors caution against the increasing use of FIFO and DIDO services, without the concurrent development of well-resourced, funded and staffed primary healthcare services in rural and remote communities.

-Morgan, MAJ, Coates, MJ, Dunbar, JA, Reddy, P, Schlicht, K & Fuller, J 2013, 'The TrueBlue model of collaborative care using practice nurses as case managers for depression alongside diabetes or heart disease: a randomised trial', BMJ OPEN, vol. 3, no. 1.View/Download from: UTS OPUS or Publisher's site
+Morgan, MAJ, Coates, MJ, Dunbar, JA, Reddy, P, Schlicht, K & Fuller, J 2013, 'The TrueBlue model of collaborative care using practice nurses as case managers for depression alongside diabetes or heart disease: a randomised trial', BMJ OPEN, vol. 3, no. 1.View/Download from: Publisher's site

-Mc Namara, KP, Dunbar, JA, Philpot, B, Marriott, JL, Reddy, P & Janus, ED 2012, 'Potential of pharmacists to help reduce the burden of poorly managed cardiovascular risk.', Australian Journal of Rural Health, vol. 20, no. 2, pp. 67-73.View/Download from: UTS OPUS or Publisher's site
+Mc Namara, KP, Dunbar, JA, Philpot, B, Marriott, JL, Reddy, P & Janus, ED 2012, 'Potential of pharmacists to help reduce the burden of poorly managed cardiovascular risk.', Australian Journal of Rural Health, vol. 20, no. 2, pp. 67-73.View/Download from: Publisher's site

 INTRODUCTION: Rural areas require better use of existing health professionals to ensure capacity to deliver improved cardiovascular outcomes.
 Community pharmacists (CPs) are accessible to most communities and can potentially undertake expanded roles in prevention of cardiovascular disease (CVD).
 OBJECTIVE: This study aims to establish frequency of contact with general practitioners (GPs) and CPs by patients at high risk of CVD or with inadequately controlled CVD risk factors.
 DESIGN, SETTING AND PARTICIPANTS: Population survey using randomly selected individuals from the Wimmera region electoral roll and incorporating a physical health check and self-administered health questionnaire.
 Overall, 1500 were invited to participate.
 RESULTS: The participation rate was 51% when ineligible individuals were excluded.
 Nine out of 10 participants visited one or both types of practitioner in the previous 12 months.
 Substantially more participants visited GPs compared with CPs (88.5% versus 66.8%).
 With the exception of excess alcohol intake, the median number of opportunities to intervene for every inadequately controlled CVD risk factor and among high risk patient groups at least doubled for the professions combined when compared with GP visits alone.
 CONCLUSION: Opportunities exist to intervene more frequently with target groups by engaging CPs more effectively but would require a significant attitude shift towards CPs.
 Mechanisms for greater pharmacist integration into primary care teams should be investigated.

-Walker, C, Hernan, A, Reddy, P & Dunbar, JA 2012, 'Sustaining modified behaviours learnt in a diabetes prevention program in regional Australia: the role of social context', BMC HEALTH SERVICES RESEARCH, vol. 12.View/Download from: UTS OPUS or Publisher's site
+Walker, C, Hernan, A, Reddy, P & Dunbar, JA 2012, 'Sustaining modified behaviours learnt in a diabetes prevention program in regional Australia: the role of social context', BMC HEALTH SERVICES RESEARCH, vol. 12.View/Download from: Publisher's site

-Reddy, P, Hernan, AL, Vanderwood, KK, Arave, D, Niebylski, ML, Harwell, TS & Dunbar, JA 2011, 'Implementation of diabetes prevention programs in rural areas: Montana and south-eastern Australia compared', AUSTRALIAN JOURNAL OF RURAL HEALTH, vol. 19, no. 3, pp. 125-134.View/Download from: UTS OPUS or Publisher's site
+Reddy, P, Hernan, AL, Vanderwood, KK, Arave, D, Niebylski, ML, Harwell, TS & Dunbar, JA 2011, 'Implementation of diabetes prevention programs in rural areas: Montana and south-eastern Australia compared', AUSTRALIAN JOURNAL OF RURAL HEALTH, vol. 19, no. 3, pp. 125-134.View/Download from: Publisher's site

-Reddy, P, Rankins, D, Timoshanko, A & Dunbar, JA 2011, 'Life! in Australia: Translating prevention research into a large-scale intervention', British Journal of Diabetes and Vascular Disease, vol. 11, no. 4, pp. 193-197.View/Download from: UTS OPUS or Publisher's site
+Reddy, P, Rankins, D, Timoshanko, A & Dunbar, JA 2011, 'Life! in Australia: Translating prevention research into a large-scale intervention', British Journal of Diabetes and Vascular Disease, vol. 11, no. 4, pp. 193-197.View/Download from: Publisher's site

 The increasing prevalence of type 2 diabetes is of great public health concern.
 In the state of Victoria, Australia, a group-based lifestyle intervention programme, Life!-Taking Action on Diabetes, was developed for people over the age of 50 years who are at high risk of diabetes.
 It aims to reduce the risk of diabetes by providing practical skills, including goal setting and problem solving, to encourage participants to adopt a healthy diet and active lifestyle.
 The programme is delivered by specially trained facilitators who have undergone an accredited three-stage training programme.
 A quality assurance process is also in place to ensure that it is delivered to a consistently high standard.
 The Life! program is a direct progression from the Finnish randomised controlled trial and the Greater Green Triangle Diabetes Prevention Project implementation trial.
 This paper describes how a diabetes prevention programme was implemented at a state-wide level and the training of facilitators to conduct the group sessions.
 Future studies are needed to examine the cost effectiveness and development of specific programmes for diverse population groups. © 2011 SAGE Publications.